Nouns

 The ölë particle precedes this noun phrase.

 During causative sentences, a NP with this role will represent the causee.
-Otherwise, an NP with this role will be the agent or experiencer of the action.
-The nature of this role is that the marked noun phrase is not making the choice to commit the act of their own free will.
-Either they are bound/forced to xe so or they xe not have the wherewithal to make a conscious choice on the matter and are acting out of some basic instinst.
+During non-causative sentences, an NP with this role will be the agent or experiencer of the action.
+Additionally during non-causative sentences, the marked noun phrase is not making the choice to commit the act of their own free will.
+Either they are bound/forced to do so or they do not have the wherewithal to make a conscious choice on the matter and are acting out of some basic instinst.

-When used with the negatitive particle yök it has the same semantic interpretation as the voluntary subject particle.
+When used with the negatitive particle yök it has the equivalent semantic interpretation as the voluntary subject particle ü.

 Patient, Theme, Stimulus (Direct Object)